 Dry ponds must provide an active storage volume for the 100-year event.
-As a minimum, the active storage must be sized for a volume equal to the 100-year runoff generated by the entire contributing drainage area with full development of the proposed site.
+As a minimum, the active storage must be sized for a volume equal to the 100-year runoff generated by the entire contributing drainage area with full Development of the proposed site.
 All side-slopes shall be 4H:1V or flatter.
 The 100-year volume shall be contained before overtopping can occur.
-Release rates from the ponds must be, as a minimum, restricted to downstream limiting capacity of the receiving system.

-Dry ponds in Commercial developments may have steeper side slopes, but no greater than 2H:1V.
+Dry ponds in Residential Developments shall have 4H:1V side slopes and shall not be fenced.
+Dry ponds in Commercial Developments may have steeper side slopes, but no greater than 2H:1V.
 In these instances, access to the pond must be restricted with a 8ft high fence with lockable gate.
 Furthermore, all dry ponds shall have a 4m wide access road extending the full circumference of the pond to accommodate maintenance vehicles.